 We’ll discuss this more below in the “Recall History” section, but for such a young company, Blue Buffalo has endured quite a few manufacturing incidents.

 More recently, the FDA has linked them (along with over a dozen other foods) with possibly causing heart disease in dogs.
 Now, this has not been proven, and there are many possible explanations for this linkage.
 However, it’s something that’s worth noting before you decide to feed your dog this food.

 1. Nutro Wholesome Essentials Natural Adult

-- Contains one (1) 40 lb.
-Bag of Nutro WHOLESOME ESSENTIALS natural Adult Dry Dog Food farm-raised...
+- Contains one (1) 40 lb; bag of NUTRO NATURAL CHOICE Adult Dry Dog Food, Chicken and Brown Rice...